MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-nps-rdg.md

 Often, Remote Desktop (RD) Gateway uses the local [Network Policy Services (NPS)](/windows-server/networking/core-network-guide/core-network-guide#BKMK_optionalfeatures) to authenticate users.
 This article describes how to route RADIUS requests out from the Remote Desktop Gateway (through the local NPS) to the Multi-Factor Authentication Server.
 The combination of Azure MFA and RD Gateway means that your users can access their work environments from anywhere while performing strong authentication.

-Since Windows Authentication for terminal services is not supported for Server 2012 R2, use RD Gateway and RADIUS to integrate with MFA Server.
+Since Windows Authentication for terminal services isn't supported for Server 2012 R2, use RD Gateway and RADIUS to integrate with MFA Server.

 Install the Azure Multi-Factor Authentication Server on a separate server, which proxies the RADIUS request back to the NPS on the Remote Desktop Gateway Server.
 After NPS validates the username and password, it returns a response to the Multi-Factor Authentication Server.
 Then, the MFA Server performs the second factor of authentication and returns a result to the gateway.